We inspect the premises of all food businesses registered with us. This is to ensure that you are following food law requirements.

 If you are using a diary from one of the food safety management packs produced by the Food Standards Agency, you can now purchase a diary refill pack (which includes diary sheets for a full year) from us.

 These cost £9.60 (inc VAT) if you collect, or £13.20 (inc VAT) if you want us to post it to your business address.
+Payment is usually taken by card over the telephone.

 Contact us for more information and to buy.